 5.12.4 The SOF shall request a BPA review of proposed POCSA changes by an affirmative vote taken in accordance with the SOF charter.
 BPA shall review the SOF’s proposed POCSA changes within 45 calendar days of the SOF affirmative vote.
 BPA may extend the review period at its sole discretion by written notice to the SOF.
 BPA shall provide a written determination to the SOF that describes its decision to support or not support the proposed POCSA changes.

 If BPA supports the proposed POCSA changes, then BPA will commence planning for the implementation of such changes.
-BPA shall provide the SOF with a proposed plan for the implementation of the POCSA changes.
+BPA shall provide the SOF with a proposed plan and proposed timeline for the implementation of the POCSA changes.
 During the planning and implementation of such proposed changes BPA may identify constraints and technical challenges that preclude BPA from implementing the proposed changes.
 BPA shall promptly identify any such implementation constraints or technical challenges to the SOF in writing.

 If BPA does not support the proposed POCSA changes, then BPA will not implement the proposed POCSA changes.